JustinSDK/dotSCAD/docs/lib2x-paths2sections.md

 # paths2sections

 Given a list of paths, this function will return all cross-sections described by those paths.
-Combined with the `polysections` module, you can describe a more complex model.
+Combined with the `sweep` module, you can describe a more complex model.

 You paths should be indexed count-clockwisely.